CS203-G1/documentation/docs/roster-service/employee.md

 ---

-## Get Company
+## Get Employee
-Get a Company to the database using the UUID
+Get a Employee to the database using the Employee Id and Department Id

 |                          |                                                          |
 | ------------------------ | -------------------------------------------------------- |